Direct-PoseNet: Absolute Pose Regression with Photometric Consistency: Method

 \cref{fig:PNeRFNet} illustrates our proposed relocalization pipeline, which consists of an NVS-enabled direct matching module and a pose regression network.
 We aim to predict a camera pose $\hat{v}$ for an input image $I$ via a pose regression network $\mathcal{G}_\Psi$, which is supervised by a novel direct matching signal along with ground truth poses during training.
 At test time, only the pose regression network is required, ensuring rapid inference while offering superior relocalization accuracy.

-This section is organized as follows: \cref{sec:direct_matching} details our direct matching module. \cref{sec:gt_super} introduces our modification to the ground truth supervision, which eliminates the balancing of rotation and translation loss terms.
+This section is organized as follows: \cref{sec:direct_matching} details our direct matching module.
 A full system setup is explained in \cref{sec:system_setup}.
-To explore the possibility of utilizing more data, a further unlabelled training scheme is explained in \cref{sec:unlabelled_training}.
+To explore the possibility of utilizing more data, a further unlabeled training scheme is explained in \cref{sec:unlabeled_training}.